Last Updated on by SiteControl

 Preventive expenses (routine annual physicals, OBGYN visits, Mammograms etc…) are covered at 100% and several plans offer three non-preventive physician visits are not subject to a deductible (Catastrophic-tier only).
 More specific details are discussed later in the article.
 Typically, if you have very few or no medical expenses throughout the year, this type of policy should always be considered.
 Your maximum out-of-pocket expenses are capped, regardless of the number of medical procedures.

 Elective and cosmetic procedures and surgeries may not be fully covered, although a network-negotiated reduction may apply.
 Dental and vision expenses, if directly related to an illness, injury, or accident, may be covered without an ancillary policy.
-Otherwise, private dental and vision plans are available from major companies including UnitedHealthcare, Anthem, Cigna, Humana, and Aetna.
+Otherwise, private dental and vision plans are available from major companies including UnitedHealthcare, Anthem, Cigna, Humana, Delta Dental, and Aetna.
+Monthly rates generally vary between $25 and $60 per person, depending on length of waiting periods, and maximum benefits.

 The Exchange